PrincetonCS-UCA/LabQueueV2/README.md

     /utils - one-off functions that are useful in various places

 Main entry point into app is at `index.js`.
 Please also take a look at `frontend.md` and `api.md` for some design notes.

+# Testing

+There is now a test suite that can be run with the following commands:

+    npm install
+    ./test.sh

+There aren't many tests right now, and some of them fail.
+They are currently used to ensure that nothing breaks during development.

 # Other Notes